MicrosoftDocs/Viva/Viva/glint/setup/monthly-release-dates.md

 ---
-title: Viva Glint scheduled monthlly platform releases and shutdowns
+title: Plan for scheduled monthly platform releases and shutdowns
 description: Viva Glint monthly “release notes” are sent to customers and provide details about what's upcoming for the Viva Glint platform.
 Releases include scheduled downtime for regular platform maintenance. ms.author: JudithWeiner
 author: JudyWeiner